 Airplanes don’t have the best air you can find in the world.
 It’s constantly reusing the air in the cabin.
 To do this they filter it of course, which causes the air to become drier.
 This does not help your eyes and contact lenses.
 A bottle of rewetting drops can help you.
 Or you can just wear your glasses for the length of the flight.

-Consider taking off your lenses during flight
+Consider taking off your contact lenses during flight

 I don’t like to do this either, I am used to the feeling of my contacts.
 Anyway, for longer flights, I do recommend to leave your contact lenses in the cases for a bit and fly with your pretty glasses on your nose.

-Don’t sleep with your contacts in
+Don’t sleep with your contact lenses in

 Whatever you decide to do during the flight.
 DO NOT SLEEP WITH YOUR CONTACTS IN.
 I’ve done this once too many, it’s painful!
 Don’t do it.
 If it’s a short flight help yourself to a good book or play games on your phone.
 If it’s a longer flight, maybe think about removing your contacts.